Patricia A. Erjavec, Ph.D.

-Pueblo native Patty Erjavec has served as President of Pueblo Community College since June 1, 2010.
-She oversees PCC’s main campus in Pueblo as well as its Fremont Campus in Canon City and its Southwest Colorado Community College campuses in Durango and Mancos/Cortez.
+Pueblo native Patty Erjavec has served as president of Pueblo Community College since June 1, 2010.
+She oversees PCC’s main campus in Pueblo as well as its Fremont Campus in Cañon City and its Southwest campuses/sites in Mancos/Cortez, Durango and Bayfield.
 She is the school’s first female president.

 Her primary areas of emphasis during her tenure at PCC have been improving student access, retention and graduation rates.
 She gained approval for bond issues that created a modern Learning Center on the Pueblo campus as well as an expanded, student-approved College Center that includes a Career and Transfer Center.
 Both projects directly target student success by providing more learning resources and enhancing student life.

 In her first year at PCC, Erjavec introduced the annual Celebration Walk.
 It has become a tradition on the first day of each fall semester to congratulate students for taking the first step on their journey to success.

 She was the catalyst for the school’s adoption of the PCC Promise, which promotes a college-wide culture of helping and respecting all students and staff while celebrating their accomplishments.
 Major initiatives accomplished during Erjavec’s tenure at PCC thus far include:

 - Co-requisite and supplemental instruction in lieu of developmental education

 - Expansion of the nursing and allied health programs to include the development of a fourth academic division, the Division of Medical and Behavioral Health

 - The addition of six Bachelor of Applied Science degrees